lsudigitalart/2019-2210-hw7/README.md

 Create an animation between 5 and 30 seconds inspired by music.

 ## Tech Notes
-Download p5.sound library from here: https://raw.githubusercontent.com/processing/p5.js-sound/master/lib/p5.sound.js
+Download p5.sound library from here: https://raw.githubusercontent.com/processing/p5.js-sound/master/lib/p5.sound.js.
+Visti the URL in a browser and then go to `File > Save Page As`.
+Optionally, you can use the following in bash: `curl -O https://raw.githubusercontent.com/processing/p5.js-sound/master/lib/p5.sound.js`.

 ## Inspiration
 - Young-Hae Chang Heavy Industries, Dakota, http://www.yhchang.com/DAKOTA.html.